This article may contain compensated links. See our full disclosure here

-Fjords in Norway
+Best way to see the Fjords in Norway

 Fjords are long and narrow inlets flanked by steep sides or cliffs that were created by glaciers eroding mountains in their path.
-The inlets are often very deep – sometimes up to 1300 metres!
-Where the fjords meet the coastline, they are dotted with thousands of skerries or small island rocks.
+The inlets are often very deep – sometimes up to 1,300 metres!

-1 | The fjords from up high
+1 – The fjords from up high

 Try to get a window seat if you are flying into Bergen.
 The views from altitude on a clear day are incredible.
 You get a full perspective of the landscape and can see in detail the tiny islets and skerries unique to this part of the world.

 Jutting 650 metres above the fjord, from here you can admire the landscape back towards Flåm and in the other direction to Undredal.
 To get here, you can drive or take a bus tour from Flåm – more information.

 Tip – check the weather in Norway before you head out looking for views using this recommended Norway weather site

-2 | Bergen to Flåm ferry on the Søgneford
+2 – Bergen to Flåm ferry on the Sogneford

 Many people take the popular Bergen railway train and bus route via Voss and Gundvangen to reach Flåm.
 We opted to take the ferry service on a high-speed catamaran down the Søgneford instead.
 I’m so glad we did.

 The boat passes through wide open water and skerries.
 You can spend time on deck watching waterfalls cascade dramatically down cliff faces and try to count how many you see.

 Conditions on the ferry are comfortable with huge glass windows so even if it is cold you can enjoy the views.
 There are luggage storage areas and a cafe onboard as well as wifi for those who need to be connected.

-3 | A half or full day cruise from Bergen
+3 – A half or full day cruise from Bergen

 Bergen is rightly called the gateway to the fjords.
 You can take tours north and south to explore the many islands and inlets that are features of the landscape.